 We create how we feel, by how we frame things, by how we are choosing to see ourselves and the world around us.
 It’s not about the external condition.
 It’s about how we are seeing them.
 Yay!

-Our true leverage is the state of being we are cultivating in any given moment.
+Our true leverage is the state-of-being we are cultivating in any given moment.

-The experiences of happiness, abundance, and success are perspectives first.
+The experiences of happiness are perspectives first.

-The external condition always follows the perspective.
+The external condition always follows the internal perspective.
 And we can cultivate fulfilling perspectives every day, on purpose, by choosing to do so!

 Choose one or two and watch the magic happen!

 1. Create a morning habit of counting your blessings.
 You can do this in the shower, as you’re brushing your teeth, before you get out of bed, as you’re stretching your body, or writing in a journal.
 You get to choose!
-If you tie this empowering way-of-being to something you’re already doing, you’ll remember to do it.
+Also, if you tie this empowering way-of-being to something you’re already doing, you’ll remember to do it.

 4. Share what you’re excited about or what you appreciate when you talk with others!
 Don’t let someone else’s habit of complaining effect how you feel.
 You get to be where you choose to be.

 5. If you’re tempted to complain about an unwanted event, remember that what you focus upon expands.
 This makes it a lot easier to let “it” go.
 You can also ask yourself; do I really want to create this?
 If not, simply let it go and choose something that feels better!

 7. If you feel worried about something, remember that worry means you’re mentally rehearsing an unwanted possibility.
 Good, now you’re aware!
 Take a deep breath, smile and let it go gently.
 Instead of imagining that, ask yourself; what would be fun?
 What feels better, more satisfying or awesome?

-Isn’t it good to own how awesome you are and how amazing life is?
+Isn’t it good to know how awesome you are ?
+And so it is!

 P.S.
-If you haven’t read “Just Believe: How Faith In Yourself Shifts Everything” yet … This book is a powerful resource.
+If you haven’t read “Just Believe: How Faith In Yourself Shifts Everything” yet … This book is a powerful happiness-expanding resource.